olee2002/coding-exercise/README.md

 The app is deployed at https://olees-solution.netlify.com/

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), SASS & Bootstrap.

 ## Available Scripts